Registrationwala

 Health and education cess are calculated at 4% of the income tax and surcharge.

-A One Person Company encapsulates nearly all the perks of the company with only a single member and director.
-It’s meant for solo entrepreneurs among you who want to create a good business infrastructure on your own.
-It’s a separate legal entity from its director and therefore is taxed as such.
+A One Person Company encapsulates nearly all the perks of the company with only a single owner.
+It’s meant for solo entrepreneurs who want to create a good business infrastructure on their own.
+It’s a separate legal entity from its members and therefore is taxed as such.

 Tax Rate

 Like a private limited company, a one person company (OPC) is incorporated under Companies Act.
-And, it is recognized the same as a private limited company by the Income-tax department.
+The Income Tax Department recognizes OPC as equivalent to a private limited company.
 Therefore, the income tax rates for an OPC are the same as a private limited company.

-A sole proprietorship is a business entity owned by a single individual and not recognized as a separate legal entity.
-It’s an informal structure and therefore, the tax model is the same as an individual.
+A single individual owns a sole proprietorship, which the law does not recognize as a separate legal entity.
+Sole proprietorship business is an informal structure and therefore, the tax model is the same as for an individual.

 Tax Rate